 - large financial institutions with massive investments in the Pharmaceutical Industry but also in "renewable" energy technology. - The World Economic Forum, an organisation aiming to destroy Western economies so as to precipitate a "Great Reset". - People who just generally hate humanity and believe the world's population should be culled. - The Chinese Communist Party (CCP), a huge criminal cabal that wants to be the dominant power of the world by 2049, the 100th year of the reign of the CCP of China.
-The CCP has benefited hugely from "Climate Change".
-Nearly all renewables hardware is purchased from China and they have not had to reduce their emissions at all so their electricity is 5 times cheaper than most countries comprising the Western economies.
+The CCP has benefited hugely from "Climate Change" Nearly all renewables from "Climate Change".
+Nearly all renewables Figure 14: Electricity Cost and effect hardware is purchased from China and they have not of Injection of Renewable Power had to reduce their emissions at all so their electricity is 5 times cheaper than most countries comprising the Western economies.